-I want to give you a tour of what’s going on behind the scenes at Granth.
+I want to give you a tour of what’s going on behind the scenes at Let’s WP.
 Using ClickUp for project management has become part of our everyday life, and we love it.
 It just takes collaboration to the next level, and you’ll learn how it achieves this.
 I’ll prove that it’s not just a glorified to-do list nor yet another Trello.
 Without it, we’d be lost in the swamp of team emails and way too long conference calls.
 Even if you are a lone wolf, ClickUp has a lot of value to offer.
 Its interface is so flexible that everyone can find the perfect layout.

 ClickUp as a team communication tool

-We primarily use Skype for the one or two weekly conference calls.
+We primarily use Skype for weekly conference calls.
 However, I prefer that we communicate via our progress/status markers.
 It feels better to know when you are working that others are also doing their tasks, whatever those may be.
 I like the instant notifications and feedback and knowing what my team members are doing.
 I’m not saying this as assuming a boss figure but as an equal member of my team.
 ClickUp is hands down better than any email or chat, and as far as productivity goes, it even beats in-person meetings.

 Features and interface elements we use